-As noted in the previous posts as part of getting ready for winter we had our furnaces tuned up and a new thermostat installed for one of them.
-The next step was then to get our ducts cleaned.
-Since the Furnace Man doesn’t really do such work and nor do American HVAC and Plumbing, we made a call–well really sent an email–to Clear Thumb.
+As noted in the previous posts, we had our furnaces tuned up and a new thermostat installed for one of them.
+The next step was getting the ducts cleaned.
+Neither the Furnace Man nor American HVAC and Plumbing really do such work, so we made a call–well, really sent an email–to Clear Thumb.
 A few emails back and forth and we agreed to have them come out to do the work.

-Of course this being Purgatory it wasn’t as simple as that.
-Turns our our ducts were ZOMG so incredibly dirty.
-That’s the only way to describe them–well not the only way, but the one does not use profanity.
+Of course, this being Purgatory, it wasn’t as simple as that.
+Turns out our ducts were ZOMG so incredibly dirty.
+That’s the only way to describe them–well, the only way that does not use profanity.

-So one morning a few days ago, two guys, Juan and Enrique, arrived and set up to get to work.
-We were super impressed: they unpacked the contents of their van, set up a table outside with all their equipment so they had a workspace, walked through the house to get the lay of the land and then set to work.
-Since they started in the north end of the house, I moved the boys to their play stand in the studio and dragged their cages outside to clean them so no one would be in guys’ way.
+So a few mornings ago, Juan and Enrique arrived and set up to work.
+We were super impressed–they unpacked the contents of their van, set up a table outside with all their equipment so they had a workspace, walked through the house to get the lay of the land and then set to work.
+Since they started in the north end of the house, I moved the boys to their play stand in the studio and dragged their cages outside to clean them so no one would be in the guys’ way.
 By the time I was done with the cages, Juan and Enrique were done with the first few vents.
-It was a long day though as we had 27 of the 29 vents/air returns cleaned.
+It was a long day though, as we had 27 of the 29 vents/air returns cleaned.
 (We didn’t bother with the vents in the downstairs area of the great room as we plan on decommissioning those.)

 And what dirty ducts we had.
-The guys said they normally have to make two, maybe three passes with the brush-vacuum device and they usually only change its brush every few jobs.
-This being Purgatory and given the previous owners inability to do any preventive maintainence, they went through a couple of brushes that day as each vent required at least 6 full passes to become acceptably tidy.
+The guys said they normally have to make two, maybe three passes with the brush-vacuum device and usually change its brush only every few jobs.
+Given the previous owners’ inability to do any preventive maintainence, they went through a couple of brushes that day as each vent required at least six full passes to become acceptably tidy.
 To give you an idea of just how nasty things were, here are some before and after shots.
 (The guys sent me these images after they were all done so that I could write this post.)

 A typical vent shaft: